 After a motorcycle accident, taking the following steps can ensure your safety, protect your rights, and improve your chances of successfully filing a personal injury claim:

 - Move over to safety: if you’re able (and your bike is still operational), try to move yourself and your motorcycle to a place of safety.
-Move over to a nearby parking lot or even just the shoulder of the road so that you’re out of the way of traffic and to prevent an even larger crash from occurring.
+Move over to a nearby parking lot or even just the shoulder of the road so that you’re out of the way of traffic and prevent an even larger crash from occurring.

 - Call 911: once you’re in a safe place, call 911 for two reasons.
 First, receiving medical attention following a motorcycle crash is critical—even if you don’t feel hurt.
 Often, following a crash, the adrenaline may mask the pain of an injury that will linger, and if left untreated, become worse.
 Calling 911 will also send the police to the scene of the crash.
 They will secure the scene of the accident, help you receive medical attention, and write up an official police report that objectively describes the incident.

-- Call an experienced motorcycle accident attorney: after calling your insurance provider to notify them about the crash, you should then make another very important call.
+- Call an experienced motorcycle accident attorney: after calling your insurance provider to notify them about the crash, you should make another very important call.
 Call an experienced Denver motorcycle accident attorney who can help you understand your cases and assess your legal options.

 Tips to Help You Prevent Motorcycle Accidents